DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Evaluation

 \figref{fig:workload_res} and \tabref{tab:workload_res} report results of the additional analysis on continuously-varying load mixtures.
 The first observation that we can make, by looking at \figref{fig:workload_res}, is that \toolName is more effective in characterizing recurrent latency behaviors than tail latency.
 This result is reasonable as \toolName is specifically designed to detect patterns correlated to recurrent latency behaviors rather unfrequent ones.
 In particular, if we look at \figref{fig:workload_res_queryInfo}, we can observe that the two patterns detected by \toolName for $RC_2$ effectively characterize two distinct latency behaviors.
-The first one ($P_2$) characterizes requests with latency larger than 180ms, and the second one characterizes requests with latency ranging from 80ms to 180ms.
+The first one ($P_2$) characterizes requests with latency ranging from 80ms to 220ms, and the second one ($P_3$) characterizes requests with latency larger than 220ms.
 A similar behavior can be also observed in \figref{fig:workload_res_getByCheapest}, where $P_4$ and $P_5$ effectively characterize two distinct latency ranges for $RC_3$.
 The quality measures reported in \tabref{tab:workload_res} further confirm the effectiveness of \toolName in these cases.
-The pattern set detected for $RC_2$ provides a 0.998 F1-score, a 1 precision and a 0.997 recall, while the set detected for $RC_3$ reports F1-score of 0.997, precision of 1, recall of 0.993.
-The optimal precision achieved by \toolName for $RC_2$ and $RC_3$ suggests that patterns are peculiar to requests with latency larger than $L_{SLO}$, while the high recall indicates that \toolName is able to detect patterns that effectively characterize almost all the requests in the targeted latency range, \ie only 0.03\% ($RC_2$) and 0.07\%($RC_3$) of requests with latency $L>L_{SLO}$ do not satisfy any pattern.
-Furthermore, \toolName reports zero overlap for both $RC_2$ and $RC_3$ (see \tabref{tab:workload_res}), thereby indicating that each pattern characterizes a distinct subset of requests, and, therefore, a distinct system behavior.
+The pattern set detected for $RC_2$ provides a 0.999 F1-score, a 1 precision and a 0.999 recall, while the set detected for $RC_3$ reports F1-score of 0.999, precision of 1, recall of 0.998.
+The optimal precision achieved by \toolName for $RC_2$ and $RC_3$ suggests that patterns are peculiar to requests with latency larger than $L_{SLO}$, while the high recall indicates that \toolName is able to detect patterns that effectively characterize almost all the requests in the targeted latency range, \ie only 0.1\% ($RC_2$) and 0.2\% ($RC_3$) of requests with latency $L>L_{SLO}$ do not satisfy any pattern.
+Furthermore, \toolName reports zero overlap for $RC_2$, thereby indicating that patterns characterize distinct subsets of requests, and, therefore, distinct system behaviors, while it reports moderate overlap for $RC_3$, \ie 0.329.